 Teaching Painting to Elementary Students

 Remember how much you enjoyed painting as a kid?
-Being able to dip your fingers into the paint or use a paintbrush to create your very own ‘masterpiece’ is an important part of childhood—not only did it give you a space for creativity, it also helped you develop important skills that went beyond just art creation.
+Being able to dip your fingers into the paint or use a paintbrush.
+Creating your very own ‘masterpiece is an important part of childhood.
+Not only did it give you a space for creativity, it also helped you develop important skills.
 That’s why intentionally teaching painting to elementary students is so important.
 And wouldn’t you like to be able to teach your own children or students real painting lessons?

 Teaching Painting to Elementary Students

 • Improved concentration – As kids get into a flow of creating, they strengthen their concentration and focus.
-The more time they spend painting and working on art projects, the longer they’ll be able to concentrate on other subjects too.
+The more time they spend painting and working on art projects, the longer they’ll be able to concentrate.

-• Stronger fine-motor skills – Learning to make controlled brushstrokes and even just holding and manipulating a paintbrush can help young kids develop and strengthen their fine-motor skills, hand-eye coordination, dexterity, and muscle strength.
+• Stronger fine-motor skills – Learning to make controlled brushstrokes and even just holding a paintbrush can help kids develop strength.
+Hand-eye coordination, dexterity, and muscle strength.

 • Increased independence – Setting up materials and cleaning up their workspace promotes independence and responsibility.

-• A richer vocabulary – By teaching painting, you’re also teaching students how to communicate what they see in their artworks and how to describe their personal artistic process.
-The Elements of Principles of Design (or “art language”) can start off as simple as using words like “color” or “line,” and grow into a deeper understanding and interpretation of artworks.
+• A richer vocabulary – By teaching painting, you’re also teaching students how to communicate what they see in their artworks.
+And how to describe their personal artistic process.
+The Elements of Principles of Design (or “art language”) can start off as simple.
+Using words like “color” or “line,” and grow into a deeper understanding and interpretation of artworks.

-• Better problem-solving skills – When kids get the chance to explore the medium and experiment with different types of paints and colors, they’re developing their problem-solving and critical-thinking skills.
+• Better problem-solving skills – When kids get the chance to explore mediums and experiment they develop problem-solving and critical-thinking skills.

 Teaching Painting to Elementary Students

-Jumping on Pinterest or looking through blogs can give you a ton of painting art projects, activities, and ideas, but you’d be hard-pressed to find actual painting lessons for elementary kids.
+Jumping on Pinterest or blogs can give you tons of painting ideas.
+But you’d be hard-pressed to find actual painting lessons.

-If you have no experience in painting, or teaching art isn’t your strength, creating your own painting curriculum can feel impossible to figure out.
-You have to know which painting lessons to start out with, the best painting materials for children, and how to present and sequence lessons so students actually learn the practical art skills they need to become little artists through this type of process-based learning.
+If you have no art background creating your own painting curriculum can feel impossible.
+You have to know which painting lessons to start out with, and how to present sequence lessons.

 There’s never really been an art curriculum like this to follow…until now!